 The impact of the Coronavirus pandemic has been substantial in the United States, as the nation tries to avoid a healthcare crisis.
 Many cities and states are requesting, a few even ordering, that citizens “shelter in place,” resulting in businesses being shuttered and employees without wages.
 Only certain categories of work are deemed “essential” and fall within the exceptions to these rules.

-Alongside the tremendous economic impact from closed businesses and people out of work, the Coronavirus is having an unprecedented impact on North Carolina courts.
-The Chief Justice of the North Carolina Supreme Court recently issued an order setting out how the court system will operate during the current Coronavirus pandemic.
-This order greatly reduces courthouse activities, extends filing deadlines, and delays trials and hearings.
+Alongside the tremendous economic impact from closed businesses and people out of work, the Coronavirus has an unprecedented effect on North Carolina courts.
+The North Carolina Supreme Court Chief Justice recently issued an order setting out how the court system will operate during the current Coronavirus pandemic.
+This order significantly reduces courthouse activities, extends filing deadlines, and delays trials and hearings.

 What about North Carolina workers’ compensation claims?

 The Chief Justice’s recent order does not directly apply to the North Carolina Industrial Commission, the government agency which administers the North Carolina Workers’ Compensation Act.
 Fortunately, the North Carolina Industrial Commission, unlike North Carolina’s civil and criminal courts, was already utilizing technology that mitigates the impact of the Coronavirus.

 Documents are already filed electronically for the most part, unlike the North Carolina court system, which is still working to implement such a system.
 Many motions are heard without in-person hearings, and telephonic hearings are conducted for some motions.

 Overall, the North Carolina Industrial Commission is very prepared to have its employees work remotely, allowing reduced impact on injured workers who have claims.
 That said, there will be delays and disruptions for injured workers having their claims processed and decided by the North Carolina Industrial Commission.